ECC memory: Solutions

 Several approaches have been developed to deal with unwanted bit-flips, including immunity-aware programming, RAM parity memory, and ECC memory.

 This problem can be mitigated by using DRAM modules that include extra memory bits and memory controllers that exploit these bits.
 These extra bits are used to record parity or to use an error-correcting code (ECC).
-Parity allows the detection of all single-bit errors (actually, any odd number of wrong bits).
-The most-common error correcting code, a single-error correction and double-error detection (SECDED) Hamming code, allows a single-bit error to be corrected and (in the usual configuration, with an extra parity bit) double-bit errors to be detected.
-Chipkill ECC is a more effective version that also corrects for multiple bit errors, including the loss of an entire memory chip.
+Parity allows the detection of all single-bit errors (actually, any odd number of wrong bits), but not correction, so the system has to either carry on (just flagging the problem) or halt.
+Error-correction codes allow for more errors to be corrected; how much depends on the exact type of memory used.

+DRAM memory may provide increased protection against soft errors by relying on error-correcting codes.
+Such error-correcting memory, known as ECC or EDAC-protected memory, is particularly desirable for highly fault-tolerant applications, such as servers, as well as deep-space applications due to increased radiation.

+Some systems also "scrub" the memory, by periodically reading all addresses and writing back corrected versions if necessary to remove accumulated soft errors.

+Schemes

+Modern memory subsystems may deliver data integrity through one or more of the following schemes: